-This Numbers and Operations in Base Ten (place value strategies) pack is a black and white centers resource to use when teaching place value strategies!
+This 1st Grade NBT Math Centers (place value strategies) unit is a black and white centers resource to use when teaching place value strategies!
 This is not a curriculum, but a resource to help supplement your lessons!
 With centers for topics such as counting to 120, tens and ones, adding and subtracting tens, comparing numbers, mental math, and more!

 These are in black and white to save your ink!
 I print on colored paper to make them colorful for the kiddos.